Seraaron/agora/srd/Specialties.md

 - **[[KISSing|KISS]] a die to re-roll it** while performing a relevant [[Checks vs. Tasks|roll]].
 - **[[Fact Checks|Establish a fact]] about the topic** by making an appropriate [[Checks|Check]].

-Once a specialty has been actively used, lightly fill in the circle symbol next to it on your [[Character Sheets|character sheet]] (ie. ◯ → ⬤).
+Once a specialty has been actively used, lightly fill in or tick the circle symbol next to it on your [[Character Sheets|character sheet]] (ie. ◯ → ⬤).
 Then erase all the filled circles at the end of the session, so they're fresh for next time.

 ![[Fact Checks]]